mspanc/vspec/README.md

 * Matchers - NOT STARTED
 * Shared examples - NOT STARTED
 * Different formats of console output - NOT STARTED
+* Filtering specs in the runner - NOT STARTED
+* Verbose output of the failed specs - NOT STARTED

 # License

 LGPL3

 # Support & bug reporting

 Please use [GitHub issues](https://github.com/mspanc/vspec/issues).

 # Author